giojimen3z/Parking/README.md

-# Go Starter App
+# Parking for Bikes GO Hexagonal Architecture

 ![technology Go](https://img.shields.io/badge/technology-go-blue.svg)

-This is a basic Go application created by Fury to be used as a starting point for your project.
+This is a basic Go application created using hexagon architecture  and golang

 ## First steps